foods with fiber

 High Fiber Foods: The Takeaway

 Fiber is an important nutrient in a healthy diet, but unfortunately, most Americans don't get enough of it.
-Good sources of fiber to load up on are fruits, starchy vegetables, legumes, whole grains, and nuts and seeds.
-And don’t forget to add 9 grams of fiber with every can of OLIPOP!
+Great sources of fiber to include in your diet are fruits, starchy vegetables, legumes, whole grains, and nuts and seeds.
+And of course, don’t forget to enjoy OLIPOP, your favorite high-fiber soda!

 Sources